guptam/kylo-docs-test/KyloFrequentlyAskedQuestions.rst

 a sample file or from the database source.
 It automatically creates the Hive table and the first run of the feed.

-Is Apache NiFi ingegrated with Kylo?
+Is Apache NiFi integrated with Kylo?
 ------------------------------------

 Yes, see slide deck and demo at \ `*Kylo - Next Generation